brsynth/CRedisDict/README.md

 #### Convert
 `docker/scripts/conda-convert-indocker.sh`: run tests from conda package archive(s) built in the `build` step
 #### Publish
-`docker/scripts/conda-publish-indocker.sh`: publish package files from conda package archive(s) built and converted in the previous steps
+`docker/scripts/conda-publish-indocker.sh`: publish package files from conda package archive(s) built and converted in the previous steps.
+Publishing secrets ANACONDA_USER and ANACONDA_TOKEN have to be set in `ci/.secrets`.

 ## Authors